 The food absolutely and unequivocally tastes better.
 The first time I bought potatoes at a farmer’s market was a revelation for me.
 I knew that tomatoes and peaches would be better, but I had no idea that a potato would be in the same category.
 The produce you buy at a farmer’s market was in the ground (usually) less than 24 hours ago.
 It is incredible how much better it tastes!

 You’ll get to know the people growing your food.
 This sounds trivial, but it’s really cool.
 You can ask them about how they grow the food, and you’ll hear stories about what’s happening on their farms.
-One of my favorite vendors has great pictures and stories about her farm which she also shares on Facebook and her website: http://blueherontexas.com/.
+One of my favorite vendors, Blue Heron Farm, pictures brings pictures (usually baby goats) which she also shares on Twitter and Facebook.
 There is also something intangible (but cool) in knowing that someone (not just a big corporation) cares enough to grow your food.

 The farmer’s market is a once a week “sanity break”.
 You are outside, surrounded by beautiful food and happy people.
 At the market I usually go to, there is always some live music, too.
 It’s a great experience and, combined with the fact that you are doing something healthy for yourself, it’s a once a week mood changer!